Our New York Whistleblower Lawyers Help Report Healthcare, Defense Contractor and Securities Fraud and Maximize Cash Awards

 Act Fast!
 Whistleblower Laws Impose Strict Time Limits

 New York whistleblowers must file claims within relevant statutes of limitations.
 Further, only the first individual to report fraud is typically eligible to collect a cash award.
 Make sure your whistleblower claim is filed properly from the very start.
+[Reminder – this post contains general information.
+We have more detailed information about the New York False Claims Act including action steps in how to claim a reward from New York State.]

 Our unique MahanyLaw process for maximizing whistleblower claims can ensure a solid claim.
 Learn how our proven strategy can work for you.